sbal13/bookshelf-app/README.md

 5. Add an input that allows the user to search through Book List and still add books to the Book Shelf

 ![bookshelf gif](bookshelf.gif)

-## Criteria

-1. Props and state - Is state maintained in the right components?
-Are the functions to change state defined and executed in the appropriate places?
-Are the appropriate props passed from component to component?

-2. Code structure and efficiency - Is the code clean and easy to read?
-Is functionality appropriately delegated between class and functional components?

-3. Component lifecycle - Are the right component lifecycle methods used?
-Are they used for the correct purposes?

-4. Reusable Components - Are we properly reusing components?
-Are we able to have reused components exhibit different behavior based on their parent component?

-5. Rendering - Is information rendered in the correct locations?

-## Bonus

-- Make it so you a user can only add a book to the book shelf once.
-No duplicate books
-- Make it so a user can also search for books in bookshelf